WESTERN HORSE RIDING

 When attempting to gain an understanding of English vs western riding, one of the first considerations is the type of tack that is used.

-The type of tack presents the main difference in the two styles and sets them apart from one another.
+The type of tack presents the main difference between the two styles and sets them apart from one another.

 The western saddle is larger and